 Closing the night, Bran Movay (@branmovay) brought a sense of polish and warmth to the series with a mix of R&B, hip-hop, and pop that showcased the potential of creators who start on TikTok and grow into fully realized artists.
 His confident presence tied the evening together, showing the power of the platform as a springboard for careers.
 As the night ended, the warp camo visuals pulsed brighter, reflecting the energy of a room full of creators, partners, and fans who had experienced TikTok in its purest form, a living, breathing ecosystem of discovery.
 The After Hours series wasn’t just entertainment; it was proof that TikTok’s cultural impact extends far beyond the screen, setting a new bar for what live brand activations can be.

-The energy of the activation peaked when 070 Shake and Lil Yachty walked in, transforming the space into a cultural hotspot where artistry, community, and technology came together.
+The energy of the activation peaked when Chance the Rapper and Lil Yachty walked in, transforming the space into a cultural hotspot where artistry, community, and technology came together.
 Their presence represented the power of TikTok to shape not only trends but the very spaces where music and culture thrive.
 Fans, creators, and brands mingled in an atmosphere that felt alive with possibility, showing how TikTok has evolved from a content platform into a cultural hub where global stars and grassroots creators can share the same spotlight.
+We wanted the space to be welcoming and feel like the hottest party in town, and this was our defining stamp.

 By the end of SXSW 2022, TikTok had cemented itself as more than a digital playground; it had become a legitimate business imperative.
 The brands that attended left not just with strategies but with partnerships, and more importantly, a newfound understanding of how the entertainment landscape was shifting in real time.